 It probably comes as no surprise that you’ll want to re-organize several areas of your life after divorce.
 You may not think about these items, but things like a new paper shredder are important.
 You’ll have some documents you’ll want to dispose of, so a good shredder can help protect your identity.

 - Stripping your computer of valuable information.
 It may be a good idea to change important passwords as well.
 Changing things like your Apple ID is also a good idea.

 - Buying a new safe for your home.
 You’ll definitely want a place to store important documents and assets like jewelry and other valuables.

 - Set up a new filing system.
-With all the new accounts, it’s the perfect time to create a new organization system.
+With all the new accounts, it’s the perfect time to create a new organizational system.
 You’ll have a lot of documents you’ll need to access quickly as you may change your name, enroll your children in a new school or get a new passport, for example.
-If paperwork is well-organized, you’ll be able to locate these items quickly.
+If the paperwork is well-organized, you’ll be able to locate these items quickly.

 The Process of Financial Planning After Divorce

-Should you need us, McClellan Wealth Management is here to help you through all financial aspects of the divorce process.
-We understand that this time is stressful and difficult to say the least, and simply having a financial planner as a partner through this journey may be able to take just a bit of stress off your shoulders.
+Should you need us, McClellan Wealth Management is here to help you through all the financial aspects of the divorce process.
+We understand that this time is stressful and difficult, to say the least, and simply having a financial planner as a partner through this journey may be able to take just a bit of stress off your shoulders.

 Contact us today at 205.208.9868.
 We’d be happy to help guide you through this difficult time.